Lyquix/tpl_lyquix/README.md

   * Defines 5 screen sizes, we call them xs, sm, md, lg and xl, and they have very simple breakpoints: 320px, 640px, 960px, 1280px and 1600px.
   * If needed, it is possible to configure fewer screens or different breakpoints.
   * Containers width, max-width, and margins can be customized per-screen.
-  * Blocks fluid and their width is defined as fraction or percentage of the parent element.
+  * Blocks are fluid and their width is defined as fraction or percentage of the parent element.
 Block sizes can be defined per-screen.
   * All elements are set to box-sizing: border-box.
-  * Several utility classes for managing layout, including CSS grid and flexbox.
+  * Several utility classes for managing layout, including CSS grid, and flexbox.
   * Responsive CSS is accomplished by using the screen attribute in the body tag `body[screen=sm]`, instead of media queries.

 ### CSS